 January 15, 1989 -- Steve Yzerman (1-3-4) and Greg Stefan (41 saves) led Detroit to an 8-4 victory in Philadelphia.
 Paul MacLean, in his only season with the Red Wings, scored the game's first two goals.
 Yzerman had three assists by the 11:05 mark.
 The Wings led 8-1 late in the second period before the Flyers finished the game with three goals.
 The Flyers scored three PPGs.
 The Red Wings won consecutive games in this series for the first time since the 1971-72 season, a total of 62 games in which the Flyers went 40-11-11.
 Bob Probert and Jeff Chychrun fought twice.
 Craig Berube and Kris King fought -- http://www.youtube.com/watch?v=eYzbLbUDdGY

 February 16, 1990 -- Steve Yzerman had the second six-point (2-4-6) game of his career, including his 46th and 47th goals, and Gerard Gallant scored twice (2-1-3) in the Red Wings' 9-6 victory at home.
-Yves Racine's first NHL goal, at the 2:52 mark, gave Detroit the lead for the remainder of the game.
+Detroit scored 2:52 into the game, on Yves Racine's first NHL goal, and led the rest of the game.
 Each team scored four times in the third period.
 Tim Kerr (2-0-2), Pelle Eklund (1-2-3) and Rick Tocchet (1-2-3) led the Flyers' offense.
 Detroit outshot Philly 38-23.
 Pete Peeters made 29 saves for the Flyers while Tim Cheveldae made 17 stops for the Wings.
 Jay Wells of the Flyers was ejected for a high-sticking major 3:15 into the game.
-Terry Carkner (attempt-to-injure penalty) and Randy McKay hooked up in a fight at 9:43 -- http://www.youtube.com/watch?v=qwFobyWRbCM Scrum -- http://www.youtube.com/watch?v=nNMffWSb5z4
+Terry Carkner (attempt-to-injure penalty) and Randy McKay hooked up in a fight at 9:43 -- http://www.youtube.com/watch?v=qwFobyWRbCM

 April 1, 1990 -- Steve Yzerman's tying goal came with 3:20 to play in the third period of a 3-3 tie in Philly.
 Both Bruce Hoffort and Glen Hanlon made 29 saves.
 Ron Sutter, Rich Tocchet and Jiri Latal each had two points for the Flyers.

-October 1, 1992 -- Brent Fedyk was traded to Philadelphia by Detroit for the Flyers' 4th round choice (later traded to Boston) in the 1993 Entry Draft.
+October 1, 1992 -- Brent Fedyk was traded to Philadelphia by Detroit for Philadelphia's 4th round choice (later traded to Boston - Boston selected Charles Paquette) in the 1993 Entry Draft.

 December 11, 1992 -- Detroit scored four second period goals, including two by Dino Ciccarelli, in a 4-2 home win.
-Sergei Federov (1-1-2) returned to the lineup after missing eight games in which the Red Wings were just 1-6-1 and scored the first goal of the game.
-The Red Wings scored three times in the opening 3:30 of the second period to take a 3-0 lead.
+The Flyers scored twice in the third period.
 Dominic Roussel was replaced after the second period for Stephane Beauregard who saved all 16 shots he faced.
-The Flyers scored twice in the third period.

 January 17, 1993 -- Steve Yzerman (1-4-5) had five points and Detroit recovered from an early three-goal deficit to win 7-4 in Philadelphia.
 The Flyers scored an even-strength goal, a PPG and a SHG to lead 3-0 12:23 into the first period.
 The Red Wings responded with the next four goals and held a 4-3 lead after two periods.
 Keith Acton tied the game with a third period goal but Dino Ciccarelli scored with 9:57 remaining for the eventual GWG.
 Sheldon Kennedy made it 6-4.
 Tim Cheveldae picked up the win by making 23 saves.
 Tommy Soderstrom made 29 stops in the loss.